MOEAFramework/MOEAFramework/docs/algorithms.md

 MOEA/D is a relatively new optimization algorithm based on the concept of decomposing the problem into many single-objective formulations .
 Several versions of MOEA/D exist in the literature.
 The most common variant seen in the literature, MOEA/D-DE [^li09], is the default implementation in the MOEA Framework.

-An extension to MOEA/D-DE variant called MOEA/D-DRA introduced a utility function that aimed to reduce the amount of ``wasted'' effort by the algorithm
+An extension to MOEA/D-DE variant called MOEA/D-DRA introduced a utility function that aimed to reduce the amount of "wasted" effort by the algorithm
-\citep{zhang09}.
-This variant is enabled by setting the \plaintext{updateUtility} parameter to a non-zero value.
+[^zhang09].
+This variant is enabled by setting the `updateUtility` parameter to a non-zero value.

 Parameters           | Default Value     | Description
 :------------------- | :---------------- | :----------